imbrem/old-isotope-semantics/semantics.typ

 === Abbreviations

 We will write `br 'label` as an abbreviation for `br 'label ()`; likewise, for a set of _constant_ instructions $c ∈ cal(V)_C ⊆ cal(V)$ we will write $c$ as an abbreviation for $c aq ()$.

+//TODO: consider whether this is a good idea
+We may sometimes write `br a`, whre `a` is an expression, as `ret a` to emphasize the fact that this is the return value of a function.
+Generally, however, we will only do so in blocks which are *not* nested in an expression.
+This is purely syntactic and has no semantic significance.

 === Blocks and Expressions